🏢Agent Office

 CRM · lead conversion · customer experience

-Pixel mini Michael representing 4.
-Data Visibility, Reporting & Exception Radar
+Pixel mini Michael representing Data Visibility and Exception Radar

-Dashboard and reporting patterns that turn scattered operational data into clear action lists: overdue work, missing payments, stale leads, customer risks, review gaps, and process bottlenecks.
+Dashboard and reporting patterns that turn scattered operational data into clear action lists: overdue work, missing payments, stale leads, customer risks, and review gaps.

 • Exception-first reporting, not vanity dashboards.